laurent-martin/aspera-hsts-operations/README.md

 #### Configure token encryption key

+When using **Aspera Transfer Token**, those are encrypted with a symetric key.
+It needs to be provisioned, either as a static key in `aspera.conf` or as a dynamic key in Redis.

+##### Static token encryption key

 For a PoC, it can be easier to use a static token encryption key:

 ```bash